reunono/TopDownEngineExtensions/Vehicle/README.md

 # Tips

+### Stability

 For vehicle stability, this system is dependent configurations of its components.
 When the vehicle shudders, flips, and moves undesirably, check:

 * sizes and positions of its colliders (including inside DamageOnTouch) and Suspension objects: they should "fit" the model
 * Rigidbody mass, drag, angular drag should be non-zero

+### Vehicle Controller movement configuration

+To suddenly move, and ignore a vehicle's mass when moving forward or turning, change "Acceleration Mode" or "Turn Mode" respectively to "Velocity Change" from "Acceleration".

+To turn like a tank, rotating while stopped, enable "Turn When Stationary".